DreamWorks Animation: Logo

 DreamWorks Animation inherited its logo from former parent company DreamWorks Pictures, depicting a boy sitting on a crescent moon with a fishing rod.
 From Antz (1998) to Sinbad: Legend of the Seven Seas (2003), the studio used the standard DreamWorks logo to open its features, which was illustrated by Robert Hunt and animated by Wes Takahashi at Industrial Light & Magic.

 In 2004, DreamWorks Animation introduced its own logo, in which the boy flies up to the moon via balloons in a daytime setting.
 Its music was adapted from the track "Fairytale" for the film Shrek (2001); the composer, Harry Gregson-Williams, was one of the co-composers of Shrek and composed its sequels as well as other DreamWorks films.
 The logo was used from Shrek 2 (2004) to Monsters vs. Aliens (2009).

-Following DreamWorks Pictures' separation from Paramount Pictures in 2009, Steven Spielberg and DreamWorks Animation entered a licensing agreement to allow Spielberg's company to use the DreamWorks trademarks, logo and name.
+Following DreamWorks Pictures' separation from Paramount Pictures in 2008, Steven Spielberg and DreamWorks Animation entered a licensing agreement to allow Spielberg's company to use the DreamWorks trademarks, logo and name in 2009.

 In 2010, a new logo was unveiled, this time depicting the boy fishing on the moon in outer space.
-An updated version of Gregson-William's fanfare accompanied this logo, which would be used from How to Train Your Dragon (2010) to Captain Underpants: The First Epic Movie (2017).
+An updated version of Gregson-Williams' fanfare accompanied this logo, which would be used from How to Train Your Dragon (2010) to Captain Underpants: The First Epic Movie (2017).

-Following its acquisition by Universal Pictures in 2016, DreamWorks Animation introduced a new logo, which starts out in traditional animation before evolving to computer-generated imagery.
+Following its acquisition by NBCUniversal in 2016, DreamWorks Animation introduced a new logo, which starts out in traditional animation before evolving to computer-generated imagery.
 A new fanfare was composed by John Powell, the other composer of Shrek film and various DreamWorks films, who adapted elements from the Shrek 2 track "Far Far Away" and John Williams' DreamWorks Pictures fanfare.
 The logo debuted on the first trailer of How to Train Your Dragon: The Hidden World (for which Powell also composed the score) in 2018, but the fully-animated version with the fanfare debuted with the film's release on February 22, 2019.